0xsha1man/living-meeple/README.md

 ### How It Works

 The process is analogous to a movie production pipeline, with different AI models playing specialized roles:
 1.  **The Analyst (Gemini 2.0 Flash)**: You paste in a historical text.
-The `gemini-2.0-flash` model acts as the Analyst, reading the text and deconstructing it into a detailed `BattlePlan` in JSON format.
-This structured plan is the blueprint for the visual story, defining every faction, asset, and action required for each frame.

-1.  **The Analyst (Gemini 2.0 Flash)**: You paste in a historical text.
 The `gemini-2.0-flash-lite` model acts as the Analyst, reading the text and deconstructing it into a detailed `BattlePlan` in JSON format.
 This structured plan is the blueprint for the visual story, defining every faction, asset, and action required for each frame.

 2.  **The Cartographer (Gemini 2.5 Flash Image Preview)**: The application then acts as the Cartographer, using the `gemini-2.5-flash-image-preview` model's image generation capabilities to create a consistent set of assets.
 This is where the Nano-Banana model's power shines: